huggingface/datasets/docs/source/loading_datasets.rst

 Integrity verifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When downloading a dataset from the 🤗 dataset hub, the :func:`datasets.load_dataset` function performs by default a number of verifications on the downloaded files.
+When downloading a dataset from the 🤗 Datasets Hub, the :func:`datasets.load_dataset` function performs by default a number of verifications on the downloaded files.
 These verifications include:

 - Verifying the list of downloaded files
 - Verifying the number of bytes of the downloaded files